amaurybsouza/amaurybsouza/README.md

 </p></details>

-<details><summary>CI/CD Workflows - I have builded and created DevOps workflows using GitHub Actions for IaC flow and more!</summary><p>
+<details><summary>CI/CD Workflows - I have builded and created DevOps🚀 workflows using GitHub Actions for IaC flow and more!</summary><p>

 I have consistently kept myself abreast of the latest advancements in the realm of DevOps workflows and CI/CD tools.
 My experience extends across platforms such as GitHub Actions, GitLab, and various other tools, demonstrating my commitment to facilitating streamlined and efficient development and deployment processes.